Roasted Beet Soup

 Nothing to fancy about this meal, but it’s a really great winter dish.
 The flavors are warming and healthy.

-If one of your new year’s resolutions is to lose weight, eat better, or cook more, this soup should be on your meal plan soon!
+If one of your new year’s resolutions is to lose weight, eat better, or cook more, this Roasted Beet Soup should be on your meal plan soon!